tinax8774/sep10-freedom-project/tool/learning-log.md

 ### 3/22/2025
 * Uses the information on the website to learn how to use animation
-    * I tried out the following CSS codes:
+    * I tried out the following CSS codes and then HTML codes:
 ``` CSS
 .animate__animated {
   --animate-duration: 5s;
 }
 ```

-     * And the following HTML code:
 ``` HTML
 <h1 class="animate__animated animate__backInDown animate__faster animate__infinite infinite animate__delay-4s">Hello</h1>
 ```